i18next/i18next-http-backend/README.md

   // adds parameters to resource URL. 'example.com' -> 'example.com?v=1.3.5'
   queryStringParams: { v: '1.3.5' },

-  reloadInterval: false // can be used to reload resources in a specific interval (useful in server environments) }
+  reloadInterval: false // can be used to reload resources in a specific interval (milliseconds) (useful in server environments)
+}
 ```